Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP)

 • producers

-Unlike other FTAs, under CPTPP this certification does not need to follow a prescribed format, however it must be in writing (including electronic) and must contain a set of minimum data requirements.
-A template to help you meet these requirements is available: Attachment C: Guide to using CPTPP certification of origin for template example.
+Unlike other FTAs, under CPTPP this certification does not need to follow a prescribed format.
+However it must be in writing (including electronic) and must contain a set of minimum data requirements.
+A template to help you meet these requirements is available from DFAT.
+See Attachment C: Guide to using CPTPP certification of origin for template example.

 More information